HAZberi/tours-with-node/Readme.md

 - Authentication and Authorization workflows built in to API
 - Database middlewares to encrypt, filter, sort, aggregate, limit and manage data.
+- Implemented Factory Controller to perform basic CRUD oprations on the API.
+Utilized helper modules to maintain open-closed clean code principle.